 When B-P launched the Scout Movement with the book Scouting for Boys in 1908, he prescribed a neckerchief or scarf as part of the Scout uniform.
 B-P directed that every Scouting unit should have its own scarf color.
 In addition to aiding in identifying each unit, the neckerchief has a number of practical uses.

-We designed our Crew’s neckerchief to honor the flag of the City of Knoxville, Tennessee, which has represented our City since 1896.
+We designed our unit’s neckerchief to honor the flag of the City of Knoxville, Tennessee, which has represented our City since 1896.
 The flag’s colors are said to symbolize loyalty (blue), courage (red), and two of the City’s historic industries: marble (white) and coal (black).